60-seconds to shred fat, build strength, and transform your body.

 I’ll say it again but ease into this.
 Like the pushup challenge hero that progresses from one all the way to 100 consecutive pushups, adaptation takes time.

-If you decide to go back once gyms reopen, incorporating this easy strategy may help you break through a plateau and set a new PR.
+Incorporating this easy strategy may help you break through a plateau and set a new PR.

 Establishing the habit can take some time, but figure it out and the benefits of these little movement morsels compound throughout your life.
 You feel less guilty when the inevitable life event causes you to miss a workout.